-Students should have a basic understanding of concepts covered in NEU 301.
-Students may find it helpful to review their NEU 301 notes throughout the semester.
-Students should also have a basic understanding of biology (homeostasis, diffusion, concentration gradients, molecular and cellular biology, including part of the cell and their functions, basic genetics, and basic literacy in graph reading).
+Students should have a basic understanding of biology (homeostasis, diffusion, concentration gradients, molecular and cellular biology, including parts of the cell and their functions, basic genetics, and basic literacy in graph reading).
 These skills will be necessary to build on as we focus in on nervous systems function.
-If you feel that you need more review in these areas, then please go through Chapter 2 of the textbook and your notes from your introductory biology courses.
+If you feel that you need more review in these areas, then please review your notes from your introductory biology courses.